-Scott is a member of the firm’s Executive Committee and is the immediate past Office Managing Partner of the Philadelphia office, the largest of the firm’s 18 offices.
+Scott is a former member of the firm’s Executive Committee and is a former Office Managing Partner of the Philadelphia office, the largest of the firm’s 20 offices.

 Beyond Fox RothschildA recognized authority on privacy and data security, Scott is routinely quoted on these issues in outlets ranging from Forbes and Crain’s New York Business to Law360 and The National Law Journal.
 Scott’s commentary has also been featured in The Huffington Post and he has appeared on The O’Reilly Factor, Studio B with Shepard Smith and local ABC affiliates.